F# Suave app on dotnet core on Kubernetes on Google Cloud

 Implementing the application

-application that also prints the host name.
-It is a single file application and it all fits in Program.fs
+The application implemented is really simple, it is a basic Hello World application that also prints the host name.
+It is a single file application and it all fits in Program.fs:

 open Suave